 The nursing service is active in its total approach to care, embracing physical, emotional, social and spiritual elements.
 It focuses on enhancement of quality of life for the client and support for the family and includes the management of distressing symptoms and provision of support and care throughout the journey of MND.

-The MND nurses are central to the patient and family.
+The MND nurses are central to the person living with MND and their family.
 They are also vital for links out to all of the services and health care professionals.
 They endeavour to co-ordinate a service that provides continuity of care for a case load of patients in collaboration with local health care professionals and carers, especially those with specific palliative care needs.
 The role applies to acute and community care settings.
-The nurse’s act as an informed resource for health and social care professionals, involved in the care of the clients living with MND.
+The nurses act as an informed resource for health and social care professionals, involved in the care of the clients living with MND.

 The nurses have designated areas to ensure a continuity of care and equitable service throughout the country.